bedr0ck/cli/README.md

 This will automatically install the required packages

-## Create a bedrock.config.js configuration
+## Create a bedrock configuration file

 use the following as a template for your bedrock.config.js